massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

 1. At the new file prompt, enter **AdventureWorksCosmosContext.cs**.

-1. On the code editor tab for the **AdventureWorksCosmosContext.cs** file, add the following lines of code to import the **AdventureWorks.Models** namespace from the referenced **AdventureWorks.Models** project:
+1. From the code editor tab for the **AdventureWorksCosmosContext.cs** file, add the following lines of code to import the **AdventureWorks.Models** namespace from the referenced **AdventureWorks.Models** project:

     ```
     using AdventureWorks.Models;